ThomasSugar/hmil/exo.md

 ## HESA (Hip Exoskeleton for Superior Assistance)

-Developed a motor/spring exoskeleton to extend and flex the hips.
+* Developed a motor/spring exoskeleton to extend and flex the hips.

-It uses a phase oscillator controller to synchronize with the human movement.
+* It uses a phase oscillator controller to synchronize with the human movement.

+* Can your exoskeleton make these moves? [movie](Hesa Moves compress.mp4)

 ![HESA](assets/images/hesa.png)